-Earlier this week I shared 3 Easy DIY Fall Wreaths and promised to post the instructions for one of my favorites, a rag wreath.
+Earlier this week I shared 3 Easy DIY Fall Wreaths and promised to post the instructions for one of my favorites, a fabric rag wreath.

 I saw the wreath below from my friend Claire at The Rustic Pig